AlexKman/ReactCheckout/README.md

 Once cloned, navigate to the repo folder in your terminal and run `npm install`.

-To run this program simply navigate to the react-checkout folder folder and run npm start which will then open in your default browser.
+To run this program simply navigate to the react-checkout folder and run npm start which will then open in your default browser.